Bothire-Agent-Marketplace/omni-mcp/docs/MCP_SERVER_PATTERN.md

 # The tool will automatically:
 # 1. Create the server directory structure
-# 2. Generate all template files
+# 2. Generate all template files with DATABASE-DRIVEN pattern
 # 3. Create input schemas in @mcp/schemas
 # 4. Register with @mcp/capabilities
 # 5. Update configuration files